-By keeping pushed keys Arrow up + F for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.
-To restore keep pushed F for more than 5 sec.
+By keeping pushed keys $Arrow\ up + F$ for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.

 Set up for temperature probe Pt100 for high temperature (350°C max.)